-This policy is intended to guide Bellingham School District No. 501, Whatcom County, Washington (the “District) in meeting its obligations under applicable statutes, regulations and documentation associated with publicly offered and privately placed securities of the District.
-This policy addresses obligations of the District that arise and will continue following the issuance of securities.
-These obligations may arise as a result of federal tax law (with respect to tax-exempt securities) and securities laws (with respect to ongoing disclosure) or as a result of contractual commitments made by the District.
+This policy is intended to guide Bellingham Public Schools, Whatcom County, Washington (the “district”) in meeting its obligations under applicable statutes, regulations and documentation associated with publicly offered and privately placed securities of the district.
+This policy addresses obligations of the district that arise and will continue following the issuance of securities.
+These obligations may arise as a result of federal tax law (with respect to tax-exempt securities) and securities laws (with respect to ongoing disclosure) or as a result of contractual commitments made by the district.
 This policy outlines obligations that may be applicable to each issue of securities and identifies the party to be responsible for monitoring compliance.
-In the District, the Assistant Superintendent, Finance and Operations will be responsible for ensuring that the policy is followed and checklists and records maintained.
+In the district, the Assistant Superintendent, Finance and Operations will be responsible for ensuring that the policy is followed, and checklists and records maintained.
 The Assistant Superintendent, Finance and Operations may delegate responsibility to employees and outside agents for developing records, maintaining records and checklists.
-The District will provide educational opportunities (opportunities to attend educational programs/seminars on the topic) for the parties identified in this policy with responsibilities for post-issuance compliance in order to facilitate their performance of these obligations.
+The district will provide educational opportunities (opportunities to attend educational programs/seminars on the topic) for the parties identified in this policy with responsibilities for post-issuance compliance in order to facilitate their performance of these obligations.

-1. The District’s bond counsel shall provide the District with two copies of a full transcript related to the issuance of securities (for each issue).
-The transcript shall be delivered in the following forms: one bound paper copy and one CD ROM and transcripts shall be delivered to the District within six months following the date of issuance of securities.
+- The district’s bond counsel shall provide the district with two copies of a full transcript related to the issuance of securities (for each issue).
+The transcript shall be delivered in the following forms: one bound paper copy and one USB key (thumb drive) and transcripts shall be delivered to the district within six months following the date of issuance of securities.
 It is expected that the transcript will include a full record of the proceedings related to the issuance of securities, including proof of filing an 8038-G or 8038-GC, if applicable.

-2. Bond transcripts will be retained by the following parties and in the following locations within the District: Director of Business Services: Locked Basement Vault.
+- Bond transcripts will be retained by the following parties and in the following locations within the district: Assistant Superintendent, Finance and Operations in the District Office.

-♦ provides for the expenditure of funds received from multiple sources on a proportionate basis
+iii. provides for the expenditure of funds received from multiple sources on a proportionate basis.

 b.
 Records of expenditures (timing of expenditure and object code) of the proceeds of securities will be maintained by the Assistant Superintendent, Finance and Operations.